ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ## Goals

-- Fully load and configure pipelines from a file.
+- Fully load and configure pipelines from a directory of pipeline files.
 - Properly handle environment variable injection into that file.

 ### Non Goals